Skip to content

 • Bulbs are ready to harvest when leaves have turned yellow and fall over

-• Standard yield for shallots is about 4-5 times the amount planted
+• Standard yield for shallot bulbs are about 4-5 times the amount planted

 • Cure shallots like onions: in a warm (75-80°F), shaded, well-ventilated location until outer skin and necks are dry